shakilmith/documentaion/spring-boot/spring-boot-crud-application/index.md

 9. Now open your main class SpringBootExampleApplication.java file and run the application.
 If everything is going well, your application now runs on port 8080.

-10. Open your favourite web browser and invoke the url: http://localhost:8080/customers and you will see: [] array symbal.
-It means, we don't have any actual yet data to retirve.
+10. Open your favourite web browser and invoke the url: http://localhost:8080/customers and you will see: [] array symbol.
+It means, we don't have any actual yet data to retrieve.

 11. In this step we will use Postman, a popular rest client to work with rest apis.
-If, in your system postman is already installed do the follwoing
+If, in your system postman is already installed do the following
     - Open it (if Postman is already installed)
     - Invoke the url: http://localhost:8080/customer
     - Select Body and row then JSON as content-type